arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/connectivity-tutorial/content.md

 ---
 title: 'Using BLE, WiFi and Ethernet on the Arduino Opta'
-description: 'Learn how to make use of the Arduino Opta's connectivity features'
+description: "Learn how to make use of the Arduino Opta's connectivity features"
 difficulty: beginner
 tags:
   - Wi-Fi®